Tee-Rabbit/.github/profile/README.md

-# TeeRabbit
+# Threadflow

 ## Overview

-TeeRabbit is a fashion manufacturing and fulfillment startup that empowers small boutiques and content creators with customized online stores.
+Threadflow is a fashion manufacturing and fulfillment startup that empowers small boutiques and content creators with customized online stores.
 We partner with boutique owners and influencers to produce quality clothing collections and merchandise under their own branding, offering a seamless tech-enabled experience.

 ## Features